 Cardioband TR EFS: enrolling patients to evaluate the Edwards Cardioband Tricuspid Valve Reconstruction System (study device) in patients with tricuspid regurgitation.
 Eligible patients will have the Cardioband Implant delivered by a transfemoral approach (minimally invasive procedure through a puncture in the femoral vein in the leg).
 Once delivered, the Cardioband Implant will be positioned around the tricuspid valve and adjusted to reduce the size of the valve, thus improving the tricuspid regurgitation.

-PASCAL CLASP TR EFS: enrolling patients to evaluate the Edwards PASCAL Transcatheter Tricuspid Valve Repair System (study device) in patients with tricuspid regurgitation.
-The PASCAL implant is deployed and secured to the leaflets of the tricuspid valve by a transfemoral approach (minimally invasive procedure through a puncture in the femoral vein in the leg).
-Once attached to the leaflets the PASCAL implant will act as a filler to help reduce tricuspid regurgitation.
+CLASP II TR Pivotal: enrolling patients to evaluate the Edwards PASCAL Transcatheter Tricuspid Valve Repair System in patients with tricuspid regurgitation.
+The PASCAL tricuspid clip is an edge-to-edge valve repair with a spacer in the center of the clip that can treat both functional and degenerative tricuspid disease.
+Once attached to the leaflets, the PASCAL implant will act as a filler to help reduce tricuspid regurgitation.

 Northwestern Medicine is also among the most experienced programs in the country for transcatheter treatment options for the aortic valve and mitral valve.